romanthekat/r-notes/README.md

 # r-notes

+This is a collection of tools I use for my notes in markdown, zettelkasten alike, format.

+---

+## Regenerate-backlinks

+Recalculates backlinks for notes, and appends to the end of files.

+### Install

+`go install github.com/romanthekat/r-notes/cmd/regenerate-backlinks@latest`

+### Usage

+`regenerate-backlinks "path/to/notes/folder"`

+---

 ## Outliner

-Generates an outline for a markdown note with links.
+Generates an outline for a note with links.
 Relies on `[[wiki-link]]` format to find related notes.

 For example with 3 levels depth (note -> links -> links of links)(The Archive app):